alinapak/personnelManagement/README.md

 ## Description

   This is my second PHP project created for study purposes.
-It was used raw CSS and PHP in this project and displayed data was created using `MySQL workbench`.Assigned and completed tasks:
+It was used raw CSS and PHP in this project and displayed data was created using `MySQL workbench`.
+Assigned and completed tasks:
   * Create DB schema with tables and data in it with relations (in this case: 1:M relation);
   * Display DB schema tables data with their relations into browser using PHP;
   * Create Delete and Update functionality: Delete and Update in browser should work in DB tables too;